-Fanny and Johnny Cradock presented a popular cookery programme on British television from the 1950s until the 1970s, as well as writing several successful cookery books.
+Fanny and Johnnie Cradock presented a popular cookery programme on British television from the 1950s until the 1970s, as well as writing several successful cookery books.

 Fanny’s real name was Phyllis Nan Sortain Pechey, but she adopted Johnny’s surname throughout her career although they were not actually married until 1977.